Superchig/pre-sur/README.md

 # Presidential Survival
-This currently has 3 modes: number of presidents alive, names of the presidents alive, and names, years of birth, and years of death for the presidents.
+This currently has 3 modes: number of U.S. presidents alive, names of the U.S. presidents alive, and names, years of birth, and years of death for the U.S. presidents.

 ## To-Do
 1. Finish program that shows how many presidents were alive for each year.